mmkal/pgkit/packages/typegen/readme.md

                         arguments will override values set in this module

   --root-dir PATH       Path to the source directory containing SQL queries.
-                        Defaults to 'src if no value is provided
+                        Defaults to "src" if no value is provided

   --connection-uri URI  URI for connecting to postgres.
 Defaults to
                         URI for connecting to postgres.
 Defaults to